Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

 Two of the most strenuous hikes are of Padar Island and Gili Lawa Island.
-Padar is one of the most well known hikes in Indonesia, with the view from the top showing an incredible Jurassic Park-like landscape that has graced many an adventure travelers instagram account over the years!
+Padar is one of the most well-known hikes in Indonesia.
+The view from the top shows an incredible Jurassic Park-like landscape that has graced many an adventure travelers instagram account over the years!

-Getting to the summit will take approximately 1 hour – with an easier, but longer track back to the bottom for the descent.
+Getting to the summit will take approximately 1 hour – with an easier but longer trackback to the bottom for the descent.
 You’ll definitely work up a sweat – but the view from the top is totally worth it!

-There are also day and multi-day hikes available on Komodo and Rinca – two of the larger islands that are home to the Komodo Dragon populations, so whatever your ability and interests, Komodo National Park offers lots of opportunities to give your hiking boots a work out."
+There are also day and multi-day hikes available on Komodo and Rinca – two of the larger islands that are home to the Komodo Dragon populations, so whatever your ability and interests, Komodo National Park offers lots of opportunities to give your hiking boots a workout.”

 Vicki from Maketimetoseetheworld

 4. The Lares Trek, Peru

 I’ve always dreamt of making the Inca Trail and felt crushed when I realized I was too late to get my permit, consoling myself by arranging to do the Lares trek instead.
 Little did I know at this point that it would become my biggest and best adventure of 2017.

 Looking back, it was probably better than doing the Inca trek anyway – more authentic, peaceful, stunning scenery and not a soul within miles of us at our wild campsite.
 Add to that, it goes 600metres higher than the Inca Trail, so it is a greater challenge in some ways.

 The trek winds its way through mountains and valleys dotted with alpacas, llamas, and the occasional farm.
 You can walk for hours without seeing a single person.
 Don’t expect luxury camping – there isn’t any.